felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 periods of time for reading, but rather to keep your book handy at all times (see [Idea
 #3](#idea-3-never-go-out-without-your-book-highlighter-and-pen)) and
 to open it whenever you're between tasks.
-When I succeed to motivate people to pick up reading again, their intuitive response is generally to say, "I'll set an hour aside in my calendar for reading."
+When I get people to pick up reading again, their intuitive response is generally to say, "I'll set an hour aside in my calendar for reading."
 And they do.
 And then